-SBTs appear to be the best method;2 most of these methods employ breathing through a T-piece or on the ventilator (with or without the addition of continuous positive airway pressure [CPAP], low respiratory rates on synchronized intermittent mechanical ventilation [SIMV], or other flow mechanisms, such as automatic tube compensation).
+SBTs appear to be the most used method;1,2 most of these methods employ breathing through a T-piece or on the ventilator (with or without the addition of continuous positive airway pressure [CPAP], low respiratory rates on synchronized intermittent mechanical ventilation [SIMV], or other flow mechanisms, such as automatic tube compensation).
 Other modes, such as pressure-support ventilation (PSV), may be equally as effective.

 During the weaning process, prevention of respiratory muscle fatigue must be considered.
 All muscles may fatigue if work exceeds energy stores.
 Signs and symptoms of impending fatigue include dyspnea, tachypnea, chest-abdominal asynchrony, and increasing arterial partial pressure of carbon dioxide (PaCO2), which is a late sign.
 Generally, avoiding premature or excessively long or difficult weaning trials can prevent fatigue.